Who is this community for?

 - If you would like a copy of your removed post so that you can adjust it and repost, please contact us.
 As long as we wouldn't prefer you to simply start over, we'll be glad to send you a copy.

 - Any posts with excessive self publicity, advertising, selling or soliciting.
 Personal details, private messages or emails.
 Unlawful material – such as indecent, racist or defamatory material or harassments and threats.
 Copyrighted material that infringes any legal rights.
 Posts promoting therapies deemed to be potentially dangerous.
 Anything intended to disrupt or vandalise the website.

 - Talk about Autism will ban anyone who continues to break the rules.
 We reserve the right to remove content if it is unsuitable but will send you a message if this happens.
 If you break the rules we will allow up to two warnings before a ban is placed and your profile is deleted.
 Serious offenses will result in an immediate ban.

 - We understand that people will have to leave our community (of their own free will or otherwise) from time to time and to that end we do not delete accounts, posts, or other content posted on our community.
 Any content posted on this community becomes part of the community, even if you no longer are.
 You may request an item to be removed at any time, but we will decide when and if to remove content from the community.

 - If you wish to no longer be identified with our community, we will be glad to close your account and alter your profile information to remove all identifying characteristics.
 After account closure, you will no longer be able to participate in this community and this action is not reversible.

 These guidelines are subject to change at any time and also apply to our social networks.
 We reserve the right to deactivate a member's account and remove content without warning but will try our best to give notice whenever possible.

-If you notice any of the above violations on the community or have a question about the guidelines, please contact Charlotte at Ambitious about Autism - firstname.lastname@example.org
+If you notice any of the above violations on the community or have a question about the guidelines, please contact the communications team at Ambitious about Autism - firstname.lastname@example.org